LiuShaw/Mobilenet-SSD/README.md

 # Mobilenet-SSD
-Use Mobilenet-SSD and NCSDK achieve the real object detection
+Use Mobilenet-SSD and NCSDK achieve the real-time object detection